 Root canal therapy can save your tooth by using techniques designed to reach deep into the tooth to remove decay and infected tissue as efficiently as possible.
 Once the damaged tissue is removed, a “rubbery” material is filled into the cavity and is sealed off with a crown.
 Say hello to a stronger, pain-free tooth!

 As a periodontics specialist, Dr. Andrew Dacunha is highly-trained in the prevention, diagnosis, and treatment of problems with the gums.
 If you suffer from bleeding gums, bad breath, or receding gums, it is crucial to your oral health to be treated.
 Dr. Andrew Dacunha is here to put aside your worries and enjoy freedom in positive oral health.

 At St. Johns Smile Care, your dental health is our top priority.
 We are committed to doing everything we can to get you out of dental pain.
-We offer in same-day dental appointments and have a team of dentists standing-by ready to treat your dental emergency.
+We offer same-day dental appointments and have a team of dentists standing-by ready to treat your dental emergency.
+Click here to learn more.
 Get out of tooth pain today and call us today.